Denmark in the Eurovision Song Contest 2013: Background

-The Danish national broadcaster, DR, broadcasts the event within Denmark and organises the selection process for the nation's entry.
-DR confirmed their intentions to participate at the 2013 Eurovision Song Contest on 27 May 2012.
-Denmark has selected all of their Eurovision entries through the national final Dansk Melodi Grand Prix.
-On 10 July 2012, the broadcaster announced that Dansk Melodi Grand Prix 2013 would be organised in order to select Denmark's entry for the 2013 contest.
+As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2013 contest on 27 May 2012.
+DR has selected all of its Eurovision entries through the national final Dansk Melodi Grand Prix.
+On 10 July 2012, the broadcaster announced that Dansk Melodi Grand Prix 2013 would be organised in order to select its entry for the 2013 contest.

 Before Eurovision

 Dansk Melodi Grand Prix 2013

-Dansk Melodi Grand Prix 2013 was the 43rd edition of Dansk Melodi Grand Prix, the music competition that selects Denmark's entries for the Eurovision Song Contest.
+Dansk Melodi Grand Prix 2013 was the 43rd edition of Dansk Melodi Grand Prix, the music competition organised by DR to selects its entries for the Eurovision Song Contest.
 The event was held on 26 January 2013 at the Jyske Bank Boxen in Herning, hosted by Lise Rønne, Louise Wolff and Sofie Lassen-Kahlke and televised on DR1 as well as streamed online at the official DR website.
 The national final was watched by 1.785 million viewers in Denmark.

 Format

 Ten songs competed in one show where the winner was determined over two rounds of voting.
-In the first round, the top three songs based on the combination of votes from a public vote and a five-member jury panel qualified to the superfinal.
+In the first round, the top three songs based on the combination of votes from a public televote and a five-member jury panel qualified to the superfinal.
 In the superfinal, the winner was determined again by the votes of the jury and public.
 Viewers were able to vote via SMS.

 The five-member jury panel was composed of: